Teenage Mood Disorders Demystified

 Impact of Stress and Social Life due to Teenage Moods.

-With hormones running wild and social situations taking center stage, the trifecta of stress, socializing, and moodiness can create chaos in your teen’s mood like nothing else.
+With hormones running wild and social situations taking center stage.
+The trifecta of stress, socializing, and moodiness can create chaos in your teen’s mood like nothing else.

 The pressure to fit in and be perceived as popular often raises stress and anxiety.
 Teenagers constantly feel they must maintain an online presence, keeping up with trends and events.